shredEngineer/MagnetiCalc/README.md

 ToDo
 ----
+* Highlight the currently selected base point (and all of its rotational-symmetry-duplicates).
 * Add support for adding, editing and removing sampling volume constraints;
   the SamplingVolume module already supports constraints, but the GUI currently doesn't.
+  This will also require changes to the way the field labels are currently distributed (relying on a *complete* grid).
+* Add support for selective display over a portion of the metric range, in order to get a kind of iso-contour display.
 * Add support for calculation of compensation factor, i.e. the ratio of total vector sum to metric limits.
 * Add support for calculation of self-inductance;
   a loop detector creates polygons over which the B-field is integrated,